Prime Time Crime

 Politics overshadowing threat

 PARLIAMENT HILL - CSIS Director Richard Fadden unleashed a political firestorm with allegations Canadian politicians were under the influence of the Chinese and other foreign regimes, but we still haven’t learned the lesson.
-(Epoch Times)

 Fadden will name names in private